Will Self: Personal life

 From 1989 to 1997, Self was married to Kate Chancellor.
-They have two children, a son, Alexis, and a daughter, Madeleine.
+They have two children: a son, Alexis, and a daughter, Madeleine.
 They lived together in a terraced house just off the Portobello Road.
 In 1997, Self married journalist Deborah Orr, with whom he has sons Ivan and Luther.
-In 2012, Orr and Self were living in a Victorian townhouse in Stockwell, which collapsed.
+In 2012, Orr and Self were living in a Victorian townhouse in Stockwell, the roof, and part of the facade of which, partially collapsed, due possibly to 'wear and tear'.
 In 2017, Orr and Self separated, and Self was living in a ex-council flat in Stockwell.
 In October 2008, Self sent his younger children to private schools after they experienced bullying at state schools in Lambeth.

-In September 2018 Self was accused of "mental cruelty" by Orr in relation to their divorce, in a series of posts on Twitter.
+In September 2018, Self was accused of "mental cruelty" by Orr in relation to their divorce, in a series of posts on Twitter.
 Orr died on 19 October 2019.

-As of 2024, Will Self is currently married to the French novelist Nelly Kaprièlian-Self.

-Self's 2024 novel Elaine is partially based on his mother's diaries, who died in 1988.
+As of 2024, Will Self is married to the French novelist Nelly Kaprièlian-Self.
+Self's 2024 novel Elaine is partially based on the diaries of his mother, who died in 1988.
 His brother is the author and journalist Jonathan Self.

 Health

 Self is 6 ft 5 in tall.
 Since 1998, Self has abstained from drugs, except for caffeine and nicotine.
-In 2024 he wrote: "I gave up smoking – and indeed, consuming nicotine in any way, shape or form – almost six years ago".
+In 2024, he wrote: "I gave up smoking – and indeed, consuming nicotine in any way, shape or form – almost six years ago".
 He had previously smoked a pipe.
 Self was diagnosed with blood disease polycythaemia vera in 2011.
 This developed into myelofibrosis.

-Self became a vegetarian in 2019.
+Self became a vegetarian in 2015, for aesthetic rather than ethical reasons, later describing himself as flexitarian rather than total vegetarian.

 Jewish heritage

 Self has discussed his Jewish heritage, by way of his mother, and its impact on his identity.
 In 2006, Self 'resigned' as a Jew as a protest against the Israeli invasion of Lebanon.
-In 2018 he stated in an interview with the BBC that he had rethought his position, due to the resurgence of anti-Semitism in Britain.
+In 2018, he stated in an interview with the BBC that he had rethought his position, due to the resurgence of anti-Semitism in Britain.